reframe-hpc/reframe/docs/config_reference.rst

 -----------------------

 The top-level configuration object is essentially the full configuration of ReFrame.
-It consists of the following properties, which also call conventionally *configuration sections*:
+It consists of the following properties, which we also call conventionally *configuration sections*:

 .. py:data:: systems